 Coffee as a Craft

 I used to office with someone who owned every coffee gadget under the sun.
 She would buy high-end coffee beans, and grind them herself, she had 9 ways of brewing coffee, and she seemed to love making coffee, the way people love baking or woodworking.
 She would watch the YouTube coffee king James Hoffmann review new ways to make coffee.

-For her the craft was the driving force behind her coffee consumption.
+For her, the craft was the driving force behind her coffee consumption.
 The goal of quality was more than the quality, more than the luxury, the break or the caffeine.

 We’ve all had a coffee shop meeting.
 The coffee is less important than the date, the friend, or the business.
-The location, the sitting, the wifi, that is what matters, the coffee, regardless of quality, is a tax paid to the business for giving you a place to sit.
+The location, the seating, the wifi, that is what matters, the coffee, regardless of quality, is a tax paid to the business for giving you a place to sit.

 Why Think About it?

 Coffee is a big part of many people’s lives.
 Civilization was built on Coffee and Alcohol is a valid line of thinking.
 But the way we all consume the beverage is varied.
 A feature for some is a value driver for others.

 When it comes to building products, you must consider how many ways a product can be used.
 Coffee, for the most part, is consumed as a drink.
 But it’s also consumed for many reasons.
 The perfect coffee cup isn’t just the quality of the coffee as rated by a taste test.
 When we design, that is worth remembering.